RMerl/asuswrt-merlin/README-merlin.txt

    - CHANGED: Moved OpenVPN postconf scripts right before server/client gets started, so you can also use them to modify the other generated files such as the exported ovpn config file.
+  - FIXED: SSHD options visibility (patch by pinwing)
+  - FIXED: EMF/IGMP settings were reverting to the select profile default (Asus bug introduced in GPL 2678)
+  - FIXED: PPTP account list failed to display (regression in Beta 1)

 376.47 Beta 1 (14-Sept-2014)